-(29) Double reporting of the same information should be avoided.
-Reports submitted to trade repositories registered or recognised in accordance with Regulation (EU) No 648/2012 for the relevant instruments which contain all the required information for transaction reporting purposes should not need to be reported to competent authorities, but should be transmitted to them by the trade repositories.
-Regulation (EU) No 648/2012 should be amended to this effect.

-(30) Any exchange or transmission of information by competent authorities should be in accordance with the rules on the transfer of personal data as laid down in Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data5.
-Any exchange or transmission of information by ESMA should be in accordance with the rules on the transfer of personal data as laid down in Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data6, which should be fully applicable to the processing of personal data for the purposes of this Regulation.
+- Double reporting of the same information should be avoided.
+Reports submitted to trade repositories registered or recognised in accordance with Regulation (EU) No 648/2012 (EMIR)-for the relevant instruments which contain all the required information for transaction reporting purposes should not need to be reported to competent authorities, but should be transmitted to them by the trade repositories.
+Regulation (EU) No 648/2012 (EMIR)-should be amended to this effect. - (30) Any exchange or transmission of information by competent authorities should be in accordance with the rules on the transfer of personal data as laid down in Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+Any exchange or transmission of information by ESMA should be in accordance with the rules on the transfer of personal data as laid down in Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data, which should be fully applicable to the processing of personal data for the purposes of this Regulation. - (31) Regulation (EU) No 648/2012 [-] (EMIR) sets out the criteria according to which classes of OTC derivatives should be subject to the clearing obligation.
+It also prevents competitive distortions by requiring non-discriminatory access to central counterparties (CCPs) offering clearing of OTC derivatives to trading venues and non-discriminatory access to the trade feeds of trading venues to CCPs offering clearing of OTC derivatives.